jacobadenbaum/TexTables.jl/docs/src/index.md

 ## Features
 Currently TexTables will allow you to:
-1. Build multi-indexed tables programatically with a simple to use interface that allows for row and column groupings.
+1. Build multi-indexed tables programmatically with a simple to use interface that allows for row and column groupings.
 2. Print them in the REPL as ASCII tables, or export them to LaTeX for easy inclusion